-- 1. At one time, the Pharisees pointed out the "unlawful act" of the Lord's disciples on a sabbath day.
-The "unlawful act" concerned one sabbath when the hungry disciples, following Jesus through the grainfields, plucked heads of grain to eat.
-Upon seeing this, the Pharisees took offense, seeing the act as a form of labor (Mt 12:1, 2).
-However, Jesus justified their act by quoting precedents accepted by the Pharisees themselves: - a.
-David and his followers unlawfully ate the bread of the Presence out of hunger (Mt 12:3, 4, 7). - b.
-The priests in the temple profaned the sabbath, and were guiltless.
+- One time, the Pharisees pointed out the "unlawful act" of the Lord's disciples on a Sabbath day.
+The "unlawful act" occurred on a Sabbath when the hungry disciples, following Jesus through the grainfields, plucked heads of grain to eat.
+Upon seeing this, the Pharisees took offense, seeing the act as a form of labor (Mt 12:1-2).
+However, Jesus justified their act by quoting precedents accepted by the Pharisees themselves: - David and his followers unlawfully ate the bread of the Presence out of hunger (Mt 12:3-4, 7) - The priests in the temple profaned the Sabbath and were guiltless.
 They were justified because any work performed in the temple was considered temple service.
-The temple typifies Jesus Christ (Jn 2:19, 21) and all the disciples are priests (Rev 5:9, 10).
-Thus, if the disciples performed acts under the Lord's grace, they should be considered guiltless, even though they did not stop working on the sabbath (Mt 12:5, 6, 8). - 2.
-The Pharisees opposed to Jesus' healing of the sick on the sabbath. - a.
-One sabbath day, Jesus healed a man who had a withered hand (Mt 12:9-13).
+The temple typifies Iesus Christ (Jn 2:19, 21) and all the disciples are priests (Rev 5:9-10).
+Thus, if the disciples performed acts under the Lord's grace, they should be considered guiltless, even though they did not stop working on the Sabbath (Mt 12:5-6, 8). - 2.
+The Pharisees opposed Jesus' healing of the sick on the Sabbath - On a Sabbath day, Jesus healed a man with a withered hand (Mt 12:9-13).
 The Pharisees were offended by Jesus' act.
 The Lord Jesus countered, "What man of you, if he has one sheep and it falls into a pit on the sabbath, will not lay hold of it and lift it out?
 Of how much more value is a man than a sheep!
-So it is lawful to do good on the sabbath" (Mt 12:11, 12). - b.
-On a sabbath day, Jesus healed an invalid man who had suffered for 38 years by the pool of Bethzatha in Jerusalem.
+So it is lawful to do good on the sabbath" (Mt 12:11-12). - On a Sabbath day, Jesus healed an invalid who had suffered for 38 years by the pool of Bethzatha in Jerusalem.
 At the hypocritical protest of the Pharisees, Jesus became furious.
+He answered,

-He answered, "If on the sabbath a man receives circumcision, so that the law of Moses may not be broken, are you angry with me because on the sabbath I made a man's whole body well?"
-(Jn 5:5-18, 7:23). - c.
-On the sabbath the Lord cured a woman from her spirit of infirmity for 18 years.
+- "If on the sabbath a man receives circumcision, so that the law of Moses may not be broken, are you angry with me because on the sabbath I made a man's whole body well?"
+(Jn 5:5-18; 7:23). - On a Sabbath day, the Lord cured a woman of her 18-year spirit of infirmity.
 The ruler of the synagogue was indignant at the miraculous cure, saying, "There are six days on which work ought to be done; come on those days and be healed, and not on the sabbath day."
 Then the Lord answered him, "You hypocrites!
-Does not each of you on the sabbath untie his ox or his ass from the manger, and lead it away to water it?
+Does not each of you on the sabbath until his ox or his ass from the manger, and lead it away to water it?
 And ought not this woman, a daughter of Abraham whom Satan bound for eighteen years, be loosed from this bond on the sabbath day?"
 (Lk 13:11-16).

-From the above passages, the contention between the Lord Jesus and the Jews was not focused on the sabbath day itself, since the Lord did not mean to change the day at all.
-Rather, the emphasis is on the manner and attitude of keeping the sabbath.
-The Pharisees kept the sabbath according to the Mosaic law and the rabbinical tradition, but the Lord Jesus kept it under the Lord's grace since he himself is the lord of the sabbath.
+From the above passages, the contention between the Lord Jesus and the Jews was not focused on the Sabbath day itself, since the Lord did not mean to change the day at all.
+Rather, the emphasis was on the manner and attitude of keeping the Sabbath.
+The Pharisees kept the Sabbath according to the Mosaic Law and the rabbinical tradition, but the Lord Jesus kept it under the Lord's grace since he himself is the lord of the Sabbath.